 You will then be ready to submit a proposal for your project!

 Our goal is to support you through this community improvement progress.
-So after the February 11 deadline, we will give feedback to students whose projects are approved to move on to round 2 to help them with the next steps.
+So after you submit, we will give feedback to students whose projects are approved to move on to round 2 to help them with the next steps.